Photo:

 Indoor play to grow kids’ love of nature

-Teach kids that Earth is a biosphere — an enclosed, self-sustaining system that operates without any outside intervention —by creating a beautiful mini ecosystem that will be fascinating and educational all year long.
+Introduce your kids to the idea that the Earth is a biosphere — an enclosed, self-sustaining system that operates without any outside intervention — by creating a beautiful mini ecosystem that will be fascinating and educational all year long.
 For this activity you’ll need a clear glass jar, some small plants, soil, pebbles and water.
 For fun, you can also add natural materials like tiny rocks or crystals.
 It’s amazing to see the little worlds children create with just these few items.
-The creative makers Makezine.com have a great step-by-step guide for bringing this project to life.
+The creative makers at Makezine.com have a great step-by-step guide for bringing this project to life.

 Flowers, fruits and vegetables from your neighborhood or fridge can create a range of beautiful, eco-friendly watercolor paints.
-Simply gather items like marigolds, nasturtiums, blueberries, beets, or even avocado skins and crush or blend them with warm water to release their natural pigments.
-This activity is not only fun, but it’s also educational, teaching children about the natural sources of colors.
-Kids can use these natural colors to paint a picture, or if you have old t-shirts or dish towels lying around, they can also try their hand at dying cloth with the pigments.
+Simply gather items like marigolds, nasturtiums, blueberries, beets or even avocado skins, and crush or blend them with warm water to release their natural pigments.
+This activity is not only fun, it’s also educational, teaching children about the natural sources of colors.
+Kids can use these natural colors to paint a picture, or if you have old T-shirts or dish towels lying around, they can also try their hand at dyeing cloth with the pigments.

 Projects to build STEM skills with kids

-Unleash your child’s imagination with a box building adventure!
+Unleash your child’s imagination with a box-building adventure!
 Gather cardboard boxes of different sizes, tape, markers and scissors.
 Encourage your kids to design and build anything they can dream up — a spaceship, a castle, a maze or even a mini cityscape.
 This activity not only promotes creativity and fine motor skills but also encourages storytelling and imaginative play.
-Help them cut windows and doors, decorate with drawings or stickers and explore how different boxes can be stacked or connected to create elaborate structures.
-It’s a versatile and open-ended activity that can keep kids engaged for hours while fostering spatial awareness and problem-solving skills.
+Help them cut windows and doors, decorate with drawings or stickers, and explore how different boxes can be stacked or connected to create elaborate structures.
+It’s a versatile and open-ended activity that can keep kids engaged for hours while fostering creativity and problem-solving skills.

 There is something so cozy and magical about a fort.
 Let your kids create their own using sheets, blankets, pillows, chairs, the couch or whatever else you have at home.
 Throw some pillows into the fort, give the kids a flashlight and you will be amazed how long they play.
 You might even end up serving them dinner in the fort!